Web3-Builders-Alliance/Ben-CosmWasm-Q1-2023/Capstone/README.md

 Allows a user to pet a dog!

 Project highlights
+- People can now relax while petting a dog!
 - User receives a native token for petting the dog.
-- A token_middleware contract is deployed to gatekeep minting of native tokens.
 - A user can track their own pets count!
 - A top 10 leaderboard encourages competition.
-- People can now relax while petting a dog!
+- A token_middleware contract is deployed to gatekeep minting of native tokens.

 ## Disburser

+Disburse funds to a set of addresses by ownership %.

 https://github.com/bgoober/Disburser -- fully public and open source